Tutorial: Migrate SQL Server to an Azure SQL Managed Instance offline using DMS

 After an instance of the service is created, locate it within the Azure portal, open it, and then create a new migration project.

-In the Azure portal, select All services, search for Azure Database Migration Service, and then select Azure Database Migration Services.
+In the Azure portal menu, select All services.
+Search for and select Azure Database Migration Services.

 Specify source details

-On the Migration source detail screen, specify the connection details for the source SQL Server.
+On the Select source screen, specify the connection details for the source SQL Server instance.

 If you haven't installed a trusted certificate on your server, select the Trust server certificate check box.